-By 2023 HKV Parent community assist, coupled with Meaningful Partnerships, will create new avenues to promote effective measures of, and maintain existing practices that lead to a positive school culture by increasing the parent/family/community engagement opportunities at the school site and within the community.
+School Goal for Meaningful Partnerships: By the end of the 2023-2024 academic school year, Hong Kingston School will have a total of 10 parents cleared to volunteer.
+By 2024 HKV Parent community assist, coupled with Meaningful Partnerships, will create new avenues to promote effective measures of and maintain existing practices that lead to a positive school culture by increasing the parent/family/community engagement opportunities at the school site and within the community.